ssorbetto/RITnet/README.md

 **This is part of [ILLIXR](https://github.com/ILLIXR/ILLIXR), the Illinios Extended Reality Benchmark Suite.
 The following explains how to use RITnet.
-The code is based on Python3.**
+The code is based on Python3, and the profiling results are based on ```test.py```.**

 # RITnet